spencerjbeckwith/super/supercontroller/README.md

 ### Virtual Buttons

-There are eight virtual gamepad buttons that supercontrol tracks - they are the four cardinal directions on the gamepad left and right joysticks.
+There are eight virtual gamepad buttons that supercontroller tracks - they are the four cardinal directions on the gamepad left and right joysticks.

 These are useful for `anyOf()` as described above and for situations where checking the specific magnitude of the axis doesn't matter, such as navigating menus.